patwarind/Csv_file_task_automation_tools/README.md

 # Excel_automation_tools
 Tools used for excel task automation

-I am creatting tools to speed up some tasks involving .csv and .xlsx file format.
+I am designing tools to speed up some tasks involving .csv and .xlsx file format.

 A] Tool_1: ApplyFormulasToGroupOfFiles_v0.1